pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Differentiator

-The first difference differentiator is the most simple of all differentiators and consist in subtracting our current input value with its anterior value.
+The first difference differentiator is the simplest of all differentiators and consists in subtracting the previous input value from the current one.
 In Pine this can be done with `diff = input - input[1]` or `change(input)`.

 ## Integrator

-The rectangular integrator is simply a running summation which can be made in Pine with the function: `cum(signal)` or:
+The rectangular integrator is simply a running summation which can be made in Pine with the `cum(signal)` function, or:

 ```
 a = 0.
 a := nz(a[1],input) + input
 ```

+For examples of DSP techniques used in Pine scripts, see my indicators [here](https://www.tradingview.com/u/alexgrover/#published-scripts).